Justin-Alias/Energy-Consumption-Analysis/README.md

 ## Snowflake Setup

-The full setup is in `snowflake_setup.sql`.
+The full setup is in `SQLQuery.sql`.
 Here is a breakdown of each step:

 ### Step 1 — Storage Integration (S3)